IsiAlas/the_witcher_network/README.md

 **Eigenvector centrality** tries to capture how relevant a node is based on the significance of the nodes it is connected to.
 In other words, how connected to influential nodes a node is.

 We can observe that once again Geralt is the character with the highest score, with a eigenvector measure of 0.50.
 It is followed by Yennefer and Boholt with 0.33 and 0.29 scores respectively.
-This could be interpreted that the mentiones characters are the most connected to other influential and highly connected individuals.
+This could be interpreted that the mentioned characters are the most connected to other influential and highly connected individuals.

 <img src="https://user-images.githubusercontent.com/48052532/184941671-e7d0e778-a0e7-41de-ba31-4e69a94e864f.png" alt="drawing" width="350"/>